‘DWTS’ Fans Call Tom Bergeron A ‘Class Act’ After He Says He Has ‘Nothing Against’ Tyra Banks

 Dancing with the Stars fans praised Tom Bergeron for keeping things classy in regards to Tyra Banks, his replacement on the ABC celebrity ballroom competition after 28 glitter-filled seasons.

-In response to Bergeron’s comments, several of his followers noted that this is why they loved him on Dancing With the Stars.
+In response to Bergeron’s comments, several of his followers noted this is why they loved him on Dancing with the Stars.

 “And that is what makes you a Class Act Tom,” one fan wrote.